kubicaj/utilities/README.md

     .apply();
 ```

-This example show simple reflection mapping with excluding of few fields.
+This example show simple reflection mapping with excluding of few fields.<br/>
 The field intParam1 will exclude because of configuration. <br/>
 The field iniParam2 will exclude because condition in configuration has positive result.<br/>
 The field strParam1 will include because condition in configuration has negative result.<br/>